Crom: Look. This... is all a mistake. I'm just a compound interest program. I work at a savings and loan! I can't play these video games!

 Alan Bradley: [sour] Flynn had access to you too.

-Alan Bradley: The best programmer ENCOM ever had, and he ends up playing space cowboy in some back room.
+Alan Bradley: [about Flynn] The best programmer ENCOM ever saw, and he winds up playing space cowboy in some backroom.

 Dr. Walter Gibbs: That MCP, that's half our problem right there.